 Read about the resort of Val Thorens here.

-You can find a map of the resort of Val Thorens here (click on the map to enlarge):
+Here's a map of the resort of Val Thorens (click on the map to enlarge):

-selection of booklets and leaflets - amongst the
+There's a selection of booklets and leaflets - among the more useful are:

 By the tourist office counter is a children's play area, and a space for changing babies' nappies.

 The tourist office in Val Thorens offers internet connection - free wifi.

 There is also free wifi at some of the lift stations (including Funitel Péclet, Plein Sud, Pionniers, Moraine, Portette, Funitel 3 Vallées, Plateau, Cime de Caron, and Cairn; wifi is available at the bottom of Rosael chair in Orelle, and reaches to the terrace of the Chalet Chinal Donat mountain restaurant).

 Internet access at lift stations is called 'setamfreewifi' and is during the skiing day only, from 9am to 5pm.
 The ski pass offices at Forum, Olympiades, and Montana also have free wifi.